 Pre-requisites required: Practice Your Presentation Skills I. Participation is mandatory before attending this class.

-Practice Your Presentation Skills II is for individuals who have already participated in the Practice Your Presentation Skills: Level I workshop and wish to take this key skill to the next step.
+Practice Your Presentation Skills II is for individuals who have already completed the Practice Your Presentation Skills: Level I course and wish to take this key skill to the next step.

 The advanced skills development is achieved through a greater emphasis on practice and critique of realistic presentations that are relevant to the job, as well as the ability to watch oneself on video.